MONTEREY COUNTY – SOME NOTES ON GEOGRAPHY AND HABITATS

 Monterey County covers some 3,324 square miles of extraordinarily varied geography, geology and climate.

-The coastal area includes the dunes and coastal scrub of Monterey Bay, and the dramatic cliffs and coastal bluffs of Big Sur, starting just south of Carmel and continuing to the county’s southern border.
+The coastal area includes the dunes and coastal scrub of Monterey Bay, and the dramatic cliffs and coastal bluffs of Big Sur.
+These front the Pacific Ocean, from just south of Carmel to the county’s southern border.

-Much of the county is mountainous, forming part of the South Coast Ranges.
-The Coast Ranges in Monterey comprise the Outer and Inner Coast Ranges, which are divided by the Salinas Valley which runs from the southern boundary of the county near Bradley to the mouth of the Salinas River between Marina and Castroville.
+Much of the county is mountainous.
+The Coast Ranges in Monterey comprise the Outer and Inner Coast Ranges, divided by the Salinas Valley.
+The Salinas River runs from the southern boundary of the county (near Bradley) to the mouth of the Salinas River (between Marina and Castroville).
 Highway 101 follows the course of the Salinas Valley as far north as Salinas.

 A number of rivers arise in the Santa Lucia Mountains.
-Some, principally the Carmel and Big Sur Rivers, drain into the Pacific Ocean; others, including the Arroyo Seco, San Antonio, and Nacimiento Rivers, drain into the Salinas River.
+The Carmel and Big Sur Rivers drain directly into the Pacific Ocean.
+Others, including the Arroyo Seco, San Antonio, and Nacimiento Rivers, drain into the Salinas River.

 COASTAL

-The coastal area includes the dunes and coastal scrub (both characterized by sandy soil), coastal salt marsh (characterized by brackish to saline water) and coastal prairie which is influenced by salt in the environment and the effect of the marine layer on both temperature and moisture levels.
+The coastal area includes dunes and coastal scrub, both of which have sandy soil.
+Moving inland, there is coastal salt marsh (brackish or saline water) and coastal prairie (affected by salt and fog).
 Many of the plants that thrive in these often harsh conditions are not found away from the coast.

 CHAPARRAL

-This is one of the dominant habitats in California, in fact found only in the California Floristic Province (which includes parts of southwestern Oregon and Northern Baja California).
-Chaparral plants are characterized by relatively stiff, hard, evergreen leaves (think of Chamise, Ceanothus and Manzanita), a high tolerance of drought conditions and the ability to regenerate after wildfires.
-Herbaceous plants are uncommon in chaparral, partly because of competition from their larger, tougher neighbours and partly because of the allelopathy exhibited by some of the chaparral shrubs (e.g. Chamise).
-Allelopathy is the mechanism whereby a plant releases a toxin that inhibits the growth of other plants that might compete for the available resources.
-The extraordinary post-fire blooms sometimes found in chaparral areas is due partly to the destruction of shrubby competitors but partly also to the fact that the heat from the fire vaporizes the allelopathic toxins and allows the herbaceous plants to flourish until such time as the shrubs regenerate and are able to release the toxins and so reestablish their dominance.
+This is one of the more common habitats in California.
+Chaparral plants have stiff, hard, evergreen leaves (such as Manzanita), a high tolerance for drought conditions, and the ability to regenerate after wildfires.
+Herbaceous (non-woody) plants are uncommon in chaparral, because of competition from their larger, tougher neighbours and because of the allelopathy exhibited by some of the chaparral shrubs (Chamise).
+Allelopathy is when a plant releases a toxin into the soil, that inhibits the growth of other plants.
+You may have seen one of the extraordinary post-fire blooms sometimes found in chaparral areas.
+This is due to the destruction of shrubby competitors, but also to the heat that vaporizes the allelopathic toxins.
+This allows the herbaceous plants to flourish, until such time as the shrubs regenerate, and once again release the toxins and reestablish their dominance.

 WETLAND

-Wetlands fall into several distinct categories.
-There are coastal marshes and neighbouring areas where the water has a high saline content.
-Only certain plants can tolerate such saline conditions.
-Then there are freshwater marshes, rivers and streams which are home to aquatic plants and to plants which require or at least tolerate high levels of water in the soil.
-Certain riparian trees, for example alders and willows, both require access to water and will quickly suffer or die if that access is cut off.
-Then there are vernal pools which fill during the winter months and dry out during the summer months.
-A number of plants, including many reeds, rushes and sedges are found in the drying or dry mud of such pools.
+There are several types of wetlands.
+Coastal marshes are somewhat salty, and most plants can’t tolerate that.
+Freshwater marshes, rivers and streams are home to aquatic plants, and to plants which can tolerate wet soil.
+Riparian trees (such as alders and willows) require moist soils, and will suffer or die if that access is cut off.
+Vernal pools fill during the winter, and dry out during the summer.
+A number of plants (reeds, rushes and sedges) are found in the drying or dry mud of such pools.

 VALLEY GRASSLAND

-This once occupied great swathes of the Central Valley but has been much reduced as more of the land has been taken over by intensive agriculture.
-Valley grassland is also to be found in some of the lower valleys and gentler slopes to be found in the Coast Ranges.
-Once characterized by native grasses, but these have now been almost completely replaced by introduced annual grasses.
-In some places that have remained unaffected by intensive farming, valley grassland is home to spectacular displays of annual wildflowers.
+This once occupied great swathes of the Central Valley, but has been much reduced by conversion to agriculture.
+Valley grassland is found in some of the lower valleys and gentler slopes of the Coast Ranges.
+Once characterized by perennial native grasses, these have now been almost completely occupied by introduced annual grasses.
+This leads to dried-out summer conditions, and high fire danger.
+In some places unaffected by intensive farming, valley grassland feature spectacular springtime displays of wildflowers.

 VALLEY & FOOTHILL WOODLAND

-One of the most common habitats in the Monterey Peninsula and Outer Coast Ranges, this is often dominated by the Coast Live Oak but with a number of other species of oak also commonly found as well as a range of other trees such as pines, maples, sycamore and bay laurel.
-Other than pine woodland, valley and foothill woodlands tend to have a rich understory of shrubs and herbaceous plants as well as the seemingly ever-present poison oak.
-It has been observed (and can easily be seen from many higher elevations) that ridges that have a north-facing and a south-facing elevation will tend to have woodland on the (cooler and often wetter) north-facing slopes and chaparral on the (dryer and hotter) south-facing slopes.
+This is one of the most common habitats in the Monterey Peninsula and Outer Coast Ranges, and is often dominated by Coast Live Oak.
+Other oaks are also found, as well as pines, maples, sycamore and bay laurel.
+Valley and foothill woodlands often have a rich understory of shrubs and herbaceous plants, as well as poison oak.
+Ridges that run east-west often have woodland on the north side (shadier, cooler and wetter), and chaparral on the south side (sunnier, warmer and drier).
+This is often visible when looking down on a ridge from above.

 CONIFER WOODLAND

 There are several distinct forms of conifer woodlands.
-First there is the Redwood Forest; redwoods reach the southern limit of their range in the Big Sur area.
-They are able to survive this far south because of the effect of the coastal fog (the marine layer) which is reported to provide them with the equivalent of about 10 inches of rain each year.
-Secondly there is the closed-cone conifer woodland, characterized by species such as Monterey and Bishop Pine, Monterey and Gowen Cypress and other plants that tolerate acidic soil; an excellent example is found in the Del Monte Forest.
-Thirdly there is yellow pine forest, characterized, as the name suggests, by yellow pine such as Ponderosa and Coulter Pines which need higher than average rainfall; this type of forest tends to be found at higher elevations and to be more open than the rather denser closed-cone conifer woodland.
+One is Redwood Forest; redwoods reach the southern limit of their range in the Big Sur area.
+They are able to survive this far south because of coastal fog, which provides the equivalent of up to 10 inches of rain each year.
+Closed-cone conifer woodland consists of Monterey and Bishop Pines, Monterey and Gowen Cypresses, and other plants that tolerate acidic soil.
+Their cones open to release seeds only under intense heat, as in a forest fire.
+Closed-cone trees can be seen in Del Monte Forest.
+Yellow pine forest has Ponderosa and Coulter Pines, which need higher than average rainfall.
+These are is usually at higher elevations, and are more open than closed-cone conifer woodland.